w314/notes/javaNotes/javaQA.md

 ### 3.7 What is the purpose of using getter and setter methods?

 ### 3.8 Why would you use an interface over an abstract class?

+Interfaces have these advantages over class:

+- Implementation details do not need to be provided in the interface.
+- A class can only extend one other class, but it can implement as many interfaces as needed.

 ### 3.9 What methods are commonly overridden from the Object class and why?